 The Glenmore 24 Trail Race takes place in Glenmore Forest which is in the Scottish Highlands, just outside Aviemore, in The Cairngorms National Park.
 Traditionally the race takes place on the first Saturday of September with entries opening on the first Saturday in December the previous year.

-There are three race categories available.
+There are two race categories available.

 24 Hour Solo Race